 Project Manager

-One-off projects and beginning phase projects start with a Project Manager.
-The Project Manager works closely with the website projects to set business goals and implement strategies to consistently convert new leads.
-Project Managers are also the helping hand to guide businesses from project status to retainer status, helping them get into the groove of long-term marketing goals and plans.
+Project managers are also the helping hand to guide businesses from project status to retainer status, helping them get into the groove of long-term marketing goals and plans.

 Project Coordinator

-Project Coordinators work closely with the Project Managers.
-This role helps to implement the web changes and project plans to give clients a running start.
-While Project Managers are on the front-line meeting with clients, hearing their pain points, and delivering solutions, Project Coordinators work behind the scenes to help complete the work and act on the strategy agreed upon.
+While project managers are on the front-line meeting with clients, hearing their pain points, and delivering solutions, project coordinators work behind the scenes to help complete the work and act on the agreed-upon strategy.

 Content Manager

-The Content Manager oversees the content planned, written, and published by an agency, internally and externally.
-From finding the right content that speaks to buyers to proofing all written content that will be consumer-facing, Content Managers work to put a company’s value into words.
+The content manager oversees the content planned, written, and published by an agency, internally and externally.
+From finding the right content that speaks to buyers to proofing all written content that will be consumer-facing, content managers work to put a company’s value into words.

-Drafting blog ideas, developing premium content offers, and evaluating the associated analytics are just a few of the ways the Content Manager supports the agency.
+Drafting blog ideas, developing premium content offers, and evaluating the associated analytics are just a few of the ways the content manager supports the agency.
 As the gatekeeper of a client’s brand, all deliverables move through this role to ensure cohesiveness, accuracy, and uniformity across the board.

 Content Coordinator

-Content Coordinators work closely with the Content Manager and Account Managers to provide deliverables.
 The focus here is copywriting.
 Blogs, landing pages, email, and social media are the main pieces of content this role touches, but this individual can help fill in the gaps where needed.
-SEO strategy is a big component of the work this job focuses on, to ensure content is being found by search engines and delivered to leads at the right time.

 Director of Business Operations